muratk3n/thirdwave/en/tweets/2019/week27.md

 ---

-I hear P. Schiff is losing customers hand over fist.
-That's what you get for getting stuck on one idea How can u even predict the 10yr properly if keep waiting for major crash for the past 10 years?
+I hear P. Schiff is losing customers hand over fist (another goldcuck).
+That's what you get for getting stuck on one idea.
+How can u even predict the 10yr properly if keep waiting for major crash for the past 10 years?
 Customers pay u to get it right in 6, 12, 24 months timescale.

 *2019-7-2 9:35:59*